-According to DWIBlues.com, the penalties for first DWI (driving under the influence) offenses could be up to a $2,000 fine, 72 hours to six months in jail, loss of driver’s license for up to one year and $1,000 -$2,000 annual fee for three consecutive years to retain the driver’s license.
+According to DWIBlues.com and lawyers from Law Firm of Gianni Karmily, PLLC, the penalties for first DWI (driving under the influence) offenses could be up to a $2,000 fine, 72 hours to six months in jail, loss of driver’s license for up to one year and $1,000 -$2,000 annual fee for three consecutive years to retain the driver’s license.

 On Dec.
 5, 2009, Campus Safety received a report from a student that a subject in an automobile was drinking while driving.
 Officers found three individuals in a parked car at the west end of S-2 lot.
 A student was in the driver’s seat with bottles of beer between his legs.
 Bottles of beer were taken as proof.
 The three individuals were students at Tyler Junior College at the time and under 20 years old.

 “As a community, it is our responsibility to prevent people who are drinking, using prescription drugs or illegal drugs from setting behind the wheel,” said Yolanda Vaughn, program specialist at MADD.

 “The community as a whole is affected, not only the people involved.
 Also, these situations affect sons, parents, brothers, family, friend etc,” said Vaughn.